aetiusflavius/nifty-nesting/README.md

 ### flatten

 Returns a list containing every atomic element of a nested structure.
+Elements are returned in a determinstic order.

 ```python
 import nifty_nesting as nest